 For all factory repairs, customers must get an RMA number.
 Customers must also properly fill out a "Declaration of Hazardous Material and Decontamination" form and comply with the requirements specified in it.
-Refer to the Assistance page at the back of this manual for more information.
+Refer to the About this manual page at the front of this manual for more information.